rajneeshaggarwal/self-driving-car/Find-LaneLines-P1/writeup_template.md

 #**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

 ### Reflection

-###1.
-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+###My pipeline consisted of following steps:

+First, I converted the images to grayscale,

+then I defined a kernel size and apply Gaussian smoothing,

+then I defined thresold parameters (low and high) and applied Canny to the blurred image,

+then I defined the hough transform parameters and ran hough on edge detected image,

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+then iterate over the output lines and drew lines on the image.
+In order to draw lines on the left and right lanes, I created a region of interest (a triangle) which allowed me to filter out lines which is not in my area of interest.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Then I painted only on lines which were in area of interest.

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car is moving on the curved path.
+Since the area of interest is a triangle, it will not cater the need of curved path.

-Another shortcoming could be ...
+Another shortcoming could be if the captured area is more than the supplied image size.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to check if any line is intersecting the area of interest and then paint only the section of line coming in the area of interest.

-Another potential improvement could be to ...
+Another potential improvement could be to create area of interest on the fly based on type of path (curved or straight etc.)